doug-matthews/Remote-Control-Car/README.md

 ## Objectives
 * **Mechanical Design** - Design and build the mechanical components of the car using OnShape (open source CAD Software) and a 3D Printer.
 * **Electronics** - Use basic electrical components (Arduino, servo motors, etc) to control the car.
-* **Wireless Contorl** - Wirelessly connet to the car using a bluetooth module and design an app to control the car.
+* **Wireless Control** - Wirelessly connect to the car using a bluetooth module and design an app to control the car.
 * **[Website](https://doug-matthews.github.io/Remote-Control-Car/)** - Create a website to document the project.

 ## Current Progress